luizgssferreira/Credit-Card-Behaviour-CL/ReadMe.md

 The cophenetic distance correlation coefficient is a valuable metric in evaluating the accuracy of different linkage methods in hierarchical clustering.
 For our Agglomerative Clustering algorithm, this coefficient helps us determine which linkage method best preserves the original pairwise distances in the dataset.

-For this i made this small function, that will take the output from our PCA and calculate the cophenetic correlation coefficient for various linkages and distance metrics.
+To achieve this, I created the following function, which takes the output from our PCA and calculates the cophenetic correlation coefficient for various linkage methods and distance metrics:

 ```python
 def calculate_cophenetic_distances(pca_data, linkage_methods, distance_metrics):